 After 10 successful years, we are introducing a new ARTISTS ON SCIENCE, SCIENTISTS ON ART series of THEATRUM MUNDI.
 In view of the bicentennial of one of the most famous Russian and world writers – we have chosen this year’s topic:

-DOSTOEVSKY BEYOND LITERATURE AND HIS TIME: SCIENCE, POLITICS, PHILOSOPHY AND RELIGION
+DOSTOEVSKY BEYOND LITERATURE AND HIS TIME: POLITICS, PHILOSOPHY AND RELIGION

 The eternal actuality of Dostoevsky lies in his ability to equipoise and (dis)balance different layers of insight into human existence – from metaphysics to Darwinism, from rationalism to nihilism and skepticism; from prophetic Christianism to a(nti)theism, and back.
 Among many other things, Dostoevsky shows how Darwinian notions of time, inheritance, variation and selection, as well as their influence on the development of narrative structure, could be counterpoised with narrative strategies of disrupting the predominant “evolutionary” plot structure.

+Many modern issues related to human consciousness and selfhood could also start from the analysis of Dostoevsky’s literature and a huge body of work devoted to him.

 We live in the world of rapid scientific and technological progress with real-life ethical issues that re-actualize Dostoevskian dilemma on how science might reconcile the seemingly contradictory truths that humans were subject to the determinism of natural laws but remained responsible for their actions and to some extent free.